khalidbhat/hello-world/README.md

 this id my first hello world repository

-i was told to make an app in github .so i am trying to get familier with this
+i was told to make an app in github .so i am trying to get familier with this i did couple of changes in this file